SophieMcGee/the-treasure-quest/README.md

 As the creator behind 'The Treasure Quest' quiz game, the project is personal to me, and is crafted with the intent of offering an engaging and educational experience for my children and their friends.
 The idea for developing 'The Treasure Quest' was inspired by observing my children's curiosity and their natural inclination towards interactive digital content.
 Recognising the potential of interactive learning to enhance education outside the classroom, I aimed to combine elements of play with educational content, hopefully making learning an enjoyable experience.
 The following are my key personal goals for the project:

-* Foster a Love for Learning: The game is designed to spark curiosity and encourage exploration amoung children aged between 7 and 11.
+* Foster a Love for Learning: The game is designed to spark curiosity and encourage exploration among children aged between 7 and 11.
 Through a variety of questions ranging from easy to hard difficulty levels, it aims to challenge them in a fun way, promoting critical thinking and retention.
 * Provide a Safe and Engaging Platform for Children: In a digital age where content quality can be variable, ensuring this game serves as a safe, positive, and enriching online space for children is paramount.
 The content is carefully curated to be age-appropriate and informative.
-* Encourage Social Interaction: By including features that allow for sharing scores and achievements on social media pages created for the quiz game, the quiz encourages healthy competition and interaction amoung peers, fostering social bonds through shared challenges and learning experiences.
+* Encourage Social Interaction: By including features that allow for sharing scores and achievements on social media pages created for the quiz game, the quiz encourages healthy competition and interaction among peers, fostering social bonds through shared challenges and learning experiences.
 * Accessibility and Inclusivity: Ensuring the game is accessible to children of various ages and learning stages is key.
 The game's design considers diverse needs, making it inclusive and enjoyable for a broad audience of young learners.
 * Track Progress and Celebrate Achievements: Incorporating mechanisms for tracking progress and providing immediate feedback aims to motivate children to improve and challenge themselves.
 Achieving a perfect score and 'finding the treasure' is positioned as a significant accomplishment, encouraging repeated play and continuous learning.